andrewelkins/cabinet/README.md

 It will setup a table containing `filename`, `directory_path`, `extension`, `user_id` and `deleted_at` fields, which are the default fields needed for Cabinet use.

-Create an pload model in `app/models/Upload.php`:
+Create an upload model in `app/models/Upload.php`:

     <?php